From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Offline algorithm for regression Offline algorithm for l1 regression

 That is, $w_i$ coincides with the statistical leverage score of the reweighted matrix $B$.
 It holds that

 Finally, since $W^{-1/2}$ is an invertible diagonal matrix, $\mathrm{rank}(B)=\mathrm{rank}(A)=r$, proving the claim.

-For the third claim, monotonicity under row addition holds for $\ell_p$ Lewis weights for all $p\le 2$ (see \citealt[Lemma~5.5]{Cohen2015-te}).
+For the third claim, monotonicity under row addition holds for $\ell_p$ Lewis weights for all $p\le 2$ (see \citet[Lemma~5.5]{Cohen2015-te}).
 Thus, for our case of $p=1$, adding rows does not increase the Lewis weights of the existing rows. \end{proof}

-The algorithm we analyze builds upon the standard sampling scheme based on Lewis weights: \paragraph{Offline $\ell_1$ regression procedure.} Given $A\in\mathbb{R}^{n\times d}$ and an integer $m\ge 1$: \begin{enumerate} \item Compute the $\ell_1$ Lewis weights $w(A)$. \item Define a probability distribution $p(A)\in\mathbb{R}^n$ by
+The algorithm we analyze builds upon the standard sampling scheme based on Lewis weights, into which we introduce the weight perturbation and Poissonized sample-size technique to control the average sensitivity.